Cucumber-sesame salad with yogurt, mint, and garlicky chili oil. This Asian cucumber salad is light and nutritious, and super easy to make.

 - Yogurt: Plain, whole-milk Greek yogurt creates the creamy foundation for the Asian cucumber salad.
 You can also use your favorite plant-based yogurt if making vegan/dairy-free.

 - Sesame Seeds: Toasted sesame seeds add crunch, depth, and a jolt of nutrients to this salad.
 You can purchase sesame seeds already toasted, or toast them yourself.
-For the latter, toast them in a dry skillet over medium heat for 3-5 minutes or until lightly browned, stirring occasionally.

-Step 1: Make the Garlic Chili Oil
+Step 1: Make Chili Oil

-Step 2: Slice the Cucumbers
+Step 2: Prepare Cucumbers

-Step 3: Prepare the Cucumber Salad
+Step 3: Assemble Salad

 FAQs and Expert Tips:

 Cucumber salad is a light, flavorful, and nutritious option.
-Even though cucumbers have a high water content, they actually offer a nice hit of potassium and vitamin C. Sesame seeds also provide a slew of nutrients, such as calcium, iron, magnesium, phosphorus, zinc, and B vitamins.
+Even though cucumbers have a high water content, they actually offer a nice hit of potassium and vitamin C.

 You can prepare the cucumber mixture and chili oil up to 3 days ahead.
 However, I suggest waiting to assemble the salad until ready to serve.
 Just keep the cucumbers chilled and the chili oil covered at room temperature for best results.

-More Fresh Cucumber Recipes
+More Cucumber Salad Recipes to Try

-10 Minute Asian Cucumber Salad
+Cucumber Avocado Salad

 If you give this recipe a try, be sure to snap a pic and tag #dishingouthealth on Instagram so I can see your creations.
 Also, follow along on Facebook and Pinterest for the latest recipe updates!